 This home tour isn’t all about pretty things and fresh decor.
 The Colemans endured a devastating loss earlier this year, and part of what inspired me most about Meta is the way she’s finding her way through the sadness to happy again.
 I wanted to share her story with you because I know there are many others trying to find that way, too.
 I hope this helps.
 And I truly hope you enjoy this tour.
 Friends, please welcome the Coleman family!

-A: Hello!
+Hello!
 We are the Colemans: Nicholas, Meta, Henrik, and Maja.
 My husband and I met when we were three years old carpooling to preschool.
 We have been friends ever since and have been married ten years.
 We have a six year old son Henrik, who loves to work on claymation figures (literally every waking moment).
 And a two and a half year old girl Maja, who loves her brother “Haek” and tries to boss him around and do everything he does.
-My husband is a an artist and I am an Interior designer, a furniture designer, and have a blog called One More Mushroom.
+My husband is a an artist and I am an Interior designer, a furniture designer, and had a blog called One More Mushroom (now I’m on Instagram).
 We like to be together as a family, swimming, hiking, camping, visiting museums, and especially traveling.

 My mother is German, so growing up I had the wonderful opportunity to spend all my summers in Germany visiting my family.
 During those summers we would take small trips to Italy, Denmark, England, Holland, and other countries.
 This opportunity broadened my understanding and appreciation for other cultures and sparked my fascination with how other people live.